Sea lions at Pier 39 in San Francisco, California.

 Sea lions at Pier 39 in San Francisco, California.
 Photo by David Whitley.

 San Francisco occupies a compact peninsula where steep hills meet the Bay, sea lions bark at Pier 39, and the city delivers remarkable variety from the famous Tonga Room tiki bar to the extraordinary Alcatraz Island prison experience.
-This is where you can take the ferry to Sausalito, explore the Walt Disney Family Museum, discover the California Academy of Sciences‘ living roof, and embrace unashamedly touristy experiences at Fisherman’s Wharf.
-San Francisco combines natural beauty, cultural attractions, and enough character to feel genuinely distinct from other American cities.
+This is where you can take the ferry to Sausalito, explore the Walt Disney Family Museum, discover the California Academy of Sciences‘ living roof, and embrace unashamedly tourist-focused experiences at Fisherman’s Wharf, all within a city that feels genuinely distinct from elsewhere in the United States.

 5 San Francisco experiences worth booking